 Due to new GDPR regulations in May 2018, we no longer publish names or personal contact details on this website.
 If you require this information, or wish to contact the Trustees directly, please do so on email@example.com, or 07926 883813 (not monitored 24 hours), we will be pleased to assist you.

 Other community groups may appoint observers.

-The Village Hall is managed by a charitable company which was set up in July 2009 so that if any financial difficulties occurred during the rebuilding, the Trustees would not be personally liable.
+The Village Hall is managed by a charitable company, set up in July 2009, so that if any financial difficulties occurred during the rebuilding, the Trustees would not be personally liable.
 All the Trustees are also Directors of this company

-Both the original charity and the new charity are now united under a single charity number, although they still exist as separate entities.
+Both the original charity and the new charity were united in 2012 under a single charity number, although they still exist as separate entities.
 The Trustees meet every two months for a business meeting, and interim months to discuss other matters.

 Once the application is approved by the Trustees the applicant will be entitled to vote at the AGM and any other General Meeting called by the Trustees.

 Membership ceases automatically if a Member moves out of the parish.

 Every year, at the AGM, one third of the existing Trustees (those who are the longest serving) are required to resign.
 Those resigning may stand for re-election.
 Any existing Member may be nominated to become a Trustee and must agree to accept the responsibilities and duties of such a role.
 Any nominee who is elected at a General Meeting by a majority vote from amongst the Members present becomes a trustee/director of the charitable company, and their name is registered at Companies House and at the Charity Commission.
 Nomination forms are available from the Secretary.